LucianoCanziani/to-do-list/README.md

 Deploy Link: https://to-do-list-luciano-canziani.netlify.app/

 ## How to Use:
-1. Press the start button to enter the pokedex.
+1. Write a task in the input and then press in the "Add" button.
-2. Browse through the Pokedex and filter the Pokemons by type and name and select your favourite pokemon to learn more about it.
+2. Check completed, edit or remove the task.
-3. Pokemon detail: in there you will see more information about that pokemon.
+3. You can filter the tasks by completed and uncompleted.

 ## Installation Process From Scratch (see notes below):
    *Please keep in mind that, in case that you've already have installed and configured Node.js, GitHub CLI and NPM, you should then **skip steps 1-5** and start from step number 6.*